 As a snack, yogurt is a convenient on-the-go treat, but you wouldn’t necessarily think of it as the gateway to culinary delights, which is why Chobani’s surprising approach to brand storytelling is so brilliant.

-Through a food porn-worthy video series and recipe resource, they spotlight how their product can play a role in all sorts of decadent meals, from donuts to crispy chicken tacos.
+Through a food porn-worthy video series and recipe resource, they spotlight how their healthier yogurt can play a role in all sorts of decadent meals, from donuts to crispy chicken tacos, reinforcing their mission to “[transform] our food system for the betterment of our planet, our people and our communities.”

 It’s an unusual twist that lets people reimagine the product in new and creative ways, helping to expand its presence in their lives.